shockscript/sx.compiler.preview.v1/lib/com.shockscript.sxc.symbolsolver/src/symbol-solver-strategy.md

 By default, a lexical reference resolves to a variable, virtual or method slot, except where type expressions are expected.
 If the lexical reference does not resolve to either of these, then it can still resolve to a module or type.

-As a convention, to desambiguate namespace and local, the programmer may use the `mod_` prefix to alias the module:
+As a convention, to desambiguate namespace, type and local, the programmer may use the `ns_` or `t_` prefix to alias the module or type:

 ```
-Imports mod_App = App
+Imports t_App = App.App
-App = New mod_App.App
+App = New t_App
-mod_App.F App
+t_App.SomeFn App
 ```

 ## Conversions